 2. Do you think multitasking generally makes you more, or less, efficient.
 Why?

-III.
-Homework Discussion: "The importance of selective information," Carly Fiorina: http://ecorner.stanford.edu/authorMaterialInfo.html?mid=1716, and other material from her talk.
+II.
+Homework Discussion: "The importance of selective information," Carly Fiorina: https://ecorner.stanford.edu/videos/the-importance-of-selective-information/ BR

 A. What did you do to prepare for listening to this?